Price Variants allow you to differentiate a product using prices. A price variant can have its own price defined similar to the main item.

 Add Options to Price Variants

 If a variant is assigned one or more option groups, it will no longer display options associated with the parent.
-Instead, it will only display the options it is associated with.
+Instead, it will only display the options associated with itself.

-To add an option group to a price variant, select an item from the catalog and scroll to the price variants section.
+Select an item from the catalog and scroll to the price variants section to add an option group to a price variant.
 Select the price variant you would like to update and click the pencil icon to edit.

 On the Price variant’s details section, find the Option Groups label and click the dropdown icon to choose an existing option group.
 You can pick one or more option groups by marking the checkboxes next to the option group names.
 You may also create a new option group altogether.